dazhiyi/DNN-Portfolio-Selections-Review/README.md

 ---

-*This README is part of a graduate course project for Stony Brook University.*
+*This README is part of a graduate course project for the Department of Applied Mathematics and Statistics at Stony Brook University.*